 For Finance Officers, yearly average wages total $58K annually.
 Career length is the biggest factor affecting pay for this group, followed by geography.
 Unfortunately, some people in this line of work are without benefits — roughly a fourth lack coverage.
 On the flip side, a strong majority have medical insurance and the greater part receive dental plans.
 Job satisfaction is reported as high by the vast majority of workers.
 Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 58 percent.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Finance Officer

 Finance officers are executives who handle financial issues and decisions in a company.
 They may oversee accounting departments, review reports, and create budgets.
 Financial officers also may supervise spending, which can include investments and cash management; they may be responsible for preparing financial statements while maintaining compliance with state and federal government regulations.
 Managing an internal audit and reporting findings, as well as making recommendations based on that audit, is often part of the duties of a finance officer.Read More...

 Finance officers typically work as a team, typically under tight deadlines; they also often work closely with the CEO and other officers within the company.
 Their typical hours are a business' regular hours, although some overtime might be required for special projects or under tight deadlines.